International moving countdown

-These international moving checklist guidelines can help ensure a smooth move.
-Follow them, and you'll stay on-track and feel less stress.
+These international moving checklist guidelines can help ensure a worry-free move.
+Follow them, and you’ll stay on-track and feel less stress.
 You can also rely on your JK international move coordinator if you have questions or concerns.

 - Request information on obtaining a visa, residency, and work permit (this can take months in some countries).